microsoft/OfficeCppGuidelines/CppCoreGuidelines.md

 If the `T*` or `T&` is owning, mark it `owning`.
 If the `T*` is not owning, consider marking it `ptr`.
 This will aid documentation and analysis.

+##### Office.All Note

+If a class or struct contains a raw pointer (T*) or reference (T&) member, objects of this type should be restricted to live only on the stack, in order to prevent dangling pointer bugs.
+This may be done with the Noheap OACR annotation, or by deleting the new/delete operators for the class/struct.
+(Also, consider deleting copy construction and assignment operators as well.)

+If the class/struct cannot be restricted to only live on the stack, then it should use a smart pointer (e.g., std::unique_ptr, Mso::TCntPtr) or smart reference (e.g., Mso::TCntRef) to ensure that the pointed-to object remains alive for as long as the pointing object references it.

+Example:

+Defective source:

+    struct S
+    {
+        T* m_pT;
+    };

+Corrected source:

+    // Ensure that 'S' is never allocated on the heap, via OACR annotation Noheap struct S
+    {
+        T* m_pT;

+    private:
+        DECLARE_COPYCONSTR_AND_ASSIGNMENT(S);
+    };

+or

+    // Ensure that 'S' is never allocated on the heap, by removing operators new/delete struct S
+    {
+        T* m_pT;

+    private:
+        DECLARE_COPYCONSTR_AND_ASSIGNMENT(S);
+        void* operator new(size_t) = delete;
+        void* operator new[](size_t, size_t) = delete;
+    };

+or

+    // Replace the raw pointer with a smart pointer in order to ensure lifetime of the pointed-to object struct S
+    {
+        Mso::TCntPtr< T > m_pT;
+    };

+or

+    // Replace the raw pointer with a weak pointer in order to detect the case where the pointed-to object has been destroyed struct S
+    {
+        Mso::WeakPtr< T > m_pT;
+    };

+Reason:
+Raw pointers and references do not affect the lifetimes of the pointed-to objects.
+Thus, if there is any chance that the pointing object will out-live the pointed-to object, there is a potential use-after-free bug, where the pointed-to object is destroyed, and then the pointing object subsequently attemps to access the pointed-to object via its pointer/reference.

+Even if such a bug is not present in the code today, it is easy to cause one in the future through seemingly benign refactoring, when such objects are allocated on the heap.

+If the pointing object is only allowed to be allocated on the stack, the deterministic lifetime rules for stack objects make it much easier to be certain that it cannot outlive the pointed-to object, so this rule can be relaxed in these cases.

 ##### Enforcement

 Look at the initialization of raw member pointers and member references and see if an allocation is used.